hnoraa/pixelToMidi/README.md

 - [ ] Choosing instruments
 - [ ] Song "structure" aka config
 - [ ] User interface
+- [x] Issues with getting rgb values for pixels on some images
-- [ ] Figure out how to work with multiple image types (get pixels for all)
+- [ ] Figure out how to work with multiple image types

 ## Proposed song config
 ``` json